 The measurement of grip strength parameters in patients with renal disease provides a quick, non-invasive health gauge.
 It reflects muscle strength, often compromised in those with impaired kidney function.

 Advanced chronic kidney disease (CKD) frequently leads to protein-energy wasting (PEW), causing significant muscle and fat loss, which is linked to higher illness and mortality rates.
-Thus, diminished grip strength is a key biomarker for assessing renal disease risk and progression.

 This document explains how grip strength can be used in clinical practice to assess risk, progression and prognosis in patients with renal disease.